 Cover the exposed edges with some caulking or Bondo and use our Touch-Up Kit to match the colors of each stone.
-This is actually very quick fun.
+This is actually very quick and fun.
 See the example below.

 Below is an example of the edges being sanded and touched up.

 If you have a fireplace insert or a frame around the firebox opening that sticks out more than the thickness of the panel, you can cover the exposed edges but butting the panels against the frame.
 See the image below.
-CLICK IMAGE TO ENLARGE.
+CLICK THE IMAGE TO ENLARGE.

 A great way to cover the exposed edges is to install our Trim Sills around the firebox opening or insert then cutting the panels to butt against the Trim Sill.
-CLICK IMAGE TO ENLARGE.
+CLICK THE IMAGE TO ENLARGE.